Maritime Delimitation in the Area between Greenland and Jan Mayen (Denmark v. Norway)

 The Court found that, although it was a matter of categories which were different in origin and in name, there was inevitably a tendency towards assimilation between the two types of circumstances.
 The Court then turned to the question whether the circumstances of the instant case required adjustment or shifting of the median line.
 To that end it considered a number of factors.
 With regard to the disparity or disproportion between the lengths of the “relevant coasts”, alleged by Denmark, the Court concluded that the striking difference in lengths of the relevant coasts constituted a special circumstance within the meaning of Article 6, paragraph 1, of the 1958 Convention.
 Similarly, as regards the fishery zones, the Court was of the opinion that the application of the median line led to manifestly inequitable results.
 The Court concluded therefrom that the median line should be adjusted or shifted in such a way as to effect a delimitation closer to the coast of Jan Mayen.

 The Court then considered certain circumstances that might also affect the position of the boundary line, i.e., access to resources, essentially fishery resources (capelin), particularly with regard to the presence of ice ; population and economy ; questions of security ; conduct of the Parties.
 Among those factors, the Court only retained the one relating to access to resources, considering that the median line was too far to the west for Denmark to be assured of equitable access to the capelin stock.
 It concluded that, for that reason also, the median line had to be adjusted or shifted eastwards.
-Lastly, the Court proceeded to define the single line of delimitation as being the line M-N-O-A marked on the sketch-map reproduced on page 139.
+Lastly, the Court proceeded to define the single line of delimitation as being the line M-N-O-A marked on the sketch-map reproduced on page 80 of the Judgment.

 This overview is provided for information only and in no way involves the responsibility of the Court.